 The surge of growth in quantum computing since 2014 has generated tremendous interest in a fundamental question: "How well does a given quantum computing processor perform?"
-A new research field — quantum performance assessment — has emerged, bringing together aspects of quantum characterization (QCVV), quantum algorithms, quantum error correction, experimental qubit design, quantum computer science, and "quantum supremacy".
+A new research field — quantum performance assessment — has emerged, bringing together aspects of quantum characterization (QCVV), quantum algorithms, quantum error correction, experimental qubit design, quantum computer science, and quantum computational utility.

 Topics and Technical Scope

-APQC hosted talks, discussion, and debate on topics including (but not limited to):
+APQC 2023 will host talks, discussion, and debate on topics including (but not limited to):

-The focus of APQC was on digital (gate- or circuit-model) quantum computing, but interesting connections to adiabatic, annealing, analog, or other models of quantum computing were welcomed.
+The focus of APQC is on digital (gate- or circuit-model) quantum computing, but interesting connections to adiabatic, annealing, analog, or other quantum computing models are welcome.

 Registration and Abstract Submission Information